lu18cheng/pic16b_stock_analysis/README.md

 - Other machine learning models, depending on the eventual analysis, may use various types of regression model

 ## What You Will Learn
-- Version control with git
+- Version control with and collaboration on git
+- Database management
+- Web development and report/blog writing
+- Data Visualizations
-- Time series machine learning models
+- Time series machine learning models and the skill to find the most optimal model for different objectives
 - Project management

 ## Risks